Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

 ## Shipments

-Note that *BigCommerce* allows only specific values to for tracking the carrier of a shipment.
-You can only use one of these values, otherwise the export of the shipment will fail!
+Note that *BigCommerce* allows only specific values for tracking the carrier of a shipment.
+You can only use one of these values, otherwise the export of the shipment will fail.
 For detailed information on the supported carriers, see the *BigCommerce* documentation in *GitHub* under https://github.com/bigcommerce/dev-docs/blob/main/assets/csv/tracking_carrier_values.csv.